mattpopovich/mattpopovich.com/_posts/2024-05-15-introduction-to-the-command-line--shell--terminal-etc.md

 ```console
 $ ls

 $ vi text_file.txt
 ```

-From here, we are kicked into the editor.
-It can be a little daunting at first but here are some of its commands.
+After typing `vi text_file.txt` and hitting `enter`, we are kicked into the editor.
+It can be a little daunting at first but here are some of `vi`s commands.
 These are entered in once `vi` is open.
 These are not command line arguments.
 * `i` = go into "insert" mode
   * After pressing `i` on the keyboard, you can now type and modify text in the file
   * You can tell you are in insert mode by the `-- INSERT --` text at the bottom of your screen